Algebraic structures in group-theoretical fusion categories: A Frobenius monoidal functor to a category of bimodules

 (b.2) Let us prove that $\Phi_{X, X^\prime}$ is a right $A$-module map when $\mathcal{C}$ is strict.
-The proof for the rest of the part, including the non-strict case, is left to the reader.
+The rest of the proof, including the non-strict case, is left to the reader.
 Consider the following diagram.